Starflight-code/starbot/README.md

 ## StarBot
 StarBot is a Discord bot that does one thing well.
-It quickly and efficiently scrapes Reddit and XKCD.com for webcomics, memes, cat photos, and even cute anime girls.
+It quickly and efficiently scrapes Reddit and XKCD.com for webcomics, memes, cat photos, anime girls, and anything in between, at defined intervals.

 #### How do I host StarBot?